What is an image builder?

 Copy URL

-With the original system safe, developers can then experiment and expand on the image/copy, keeping the original build components and adding features and functionality, learning and making improvements as they go—without danger of altering or damaging the original or its permissions.
-And an image builder to build those copies makes this possible without the developer needing to build each new image from scratch every time one is needed.
+With the original system configurations safe, developers can experiment and expand on the image/copy, keeping the original build components and adding features and functionality.
+This lets them learn and make improvements as they go without altering or damaging the original or its permissions.
+An image builder makes this possible without the developer needing to create each new image from scratch.

-These images, often referred to as golden images or gold images, can then be stored for access to each version as needed—similar to the way container registries are used.
+These images, often referred to as golden images or gold images, can be stored for access to each version as needed, similar to the way container registries are used.

-A golden image (also known as a gold image, base image, clone image, or master image) is an image that is considered to be the final, perfect copy of the original system, VM, server, etc. from which copies are made to be distributed for others to install and use.
+golden image (also known as a gold image, base image, clone image, or master image) is an image that is considered to be the final, perfect copy of the original system from which copies are made.
 The term originates from the media and film industries, which use it to signify the final cut or version of a film or album.
 It’s considered perfect and is therefore "golden."

 From a security perspective, creating an image of the most ideal instance of your systems means having a backup copy that makes it easier to get up and running in less time should there be a failure or security breach.

-A golden image also prevents "drift" or "configuration drift"— a somewhat recognized term meaning that a system has changed from its ideal baseline, either through adding or modifying applications, changing security settings, or changing system configurations between the data center and recovery systems.
-Without a gold image baseline, it can be very difficult to identify when or how systems have been modified–and this can be crucial to maintain compliance, regulatory, and industry standards.
+A golden image also prevents "drift" or "configuration drift"— a term meaning that a system has changed from its ideal baseline.
+This could indicate it has added or modified applications, security settings, or system configurations between the data center and recovery systems.
+Without a gold image baseline, it can be very difficult to identify when or how systems have been modified.
+This can be crucial to maintain compliance, regulatory, and industry standards.
 Using a baseline means that you can monitor systems for drift.

-Golden images also enable operations teams (such as systems administrators) to create and manage a curated catalog of pre-built images that can then be deployed by developers and database administrators for development and testing.
+Golden images also let operations teams (such as systems administrators) create and manage a curated catalog of prebuilt images that can then be deployed by developers and database administrators for development and testing.

 Learn more

-Red Hat® Enterprise Linux® comes with its own image builder, allowing for the creation of custom Red Hat Enterprise Linux system images in a selection of formats and compatibilities.
-Image builder is available as an on-premises tool or as a hosted service at console.redhat.com/insights/image-builder to help you optimize your existing infrastructure and make future workload migrations and deployments faster and more efficient.
+Red Hat® Enterprise Linux® comes with its own image builder, allowing the creation of custom Red Hat Enterprise Linux system images in a selection of formats and configurations.
+Image builder is available as an on-premise tool or as a hosted service on the Red Hat Hybrid Cloud Console which helps you optimize your existing infrastructure and efficiently migrate and deploy future workloads.

-With Red Hat’s image builder, you can create customizable and repeatable operating system images and server images with consistent provisioning and deployment across all environments—including system images prepared for deployment on cloud platforms.
+With Red Hat’s image builder, you can create customizable and repeatable OS images and server images with consistent provisioning and deployment across all environments—including system images prepared for deployment on cloud platforms.

 With Red Hat’s image builder, you can build a custom image in a few simple steps: